kateBea/Traverse/src/graphs/readme.md

-  First number is the graph size followed by a pair of integers where each pair represents and edge
+First number is the graph size followed by a pair of integers where each pair represents an edge